winstonjs/winston-mongodb/README.md

-# winston
+# winston-mongodb

 A MongoDB transport for [winston][0].

-Current version supports only mongodb driver version 3.x and winston 3.x.
+Current version supports only mongodb driver version 3.x and newer and winston 3.x and newer.
 If you want to use winston-mongodb with mongodb version 1.4.x use winston-mongodb <1.x.
 For mongodb 2.x use winston-mongodb <3.x.

 ## Motivation
 `tldr;?`: To break the [winston][0] codebase into small modules that work